Battle of Guttstadt-Deppen: Lomitten

 Dokhturov launched three attack columns at the French works at 8:00 AM on 5 June.
 At about the same time, a detachment of Russian cavalry crossed the Pasłęka near Sporthenen and a force of infantry and artillery probed at Alken.
-The battalion of the 24th Light charged the Russians at Sporthenen and drove them back to the east bank.
+The battalion of the 24th Light charged the Russians at Sportehnen and drove them back to the east bank.
 Meanwhile, at Lomitten, Dokhturov's troops fought their way through the abatis in their initial rush only to be thrown back.
 They charged again and nearly captured the wood when Carra Saint-Cyr's reinforcements arrived and restored the line.
 The 2nd/57th reoccupied the wood and held it for four hours.

 By this time, single battalions of the 46th Line and 24th Light were committed to defend the Lomitten bridgehead.
 The action lasted eight hours, at the end of which, the Russians attempted to storm the position in one massive column.
 This assault came to naught when two French battalions counterattacked.
 Orders arrived from Soult permitting Carra Saint-Cyr to evacuate the bridgehead.
 Since the Russian artillery had nearly leveled the earthworks and set the village of Lomitten on fire, the division commander exercised his discretion and pulled back.
-Even so, the French still blocked the bridge and the Russians fell back toward Wormditt at 8:00 PM.
+Even so, the French still blocked the bridge and the Russians fell back toward Albrechtsdorf at 8:00 PM.

 The French reported losing 106 killed and 1,079 wounded, and claimed that they inflicted 800 killed and 2,000 wounded on the Russians.
 Historian Digby Smith called the action a Russian victory.
 While part of his command battered at Lomitten, Dokhturov took the rest south to the bridge near Elditten.
 The local French commander, General of Division Louis-Vincent-Joseph Le Blond de Saint-Hilaire defended the crossing in strength and the Russian leader did not try to attack.